DNS zone file Format, Configuration, and Directives

 Formatting records

 A zone file uses lines to store resource records.
 For each record, it uses a separate line.
-If you want to create a record in multiple lines, you need to use a parenthesis.
-DNS process everything you put between an opening parenthesis and a closing parenthesis as a part of the line.
+If you want to create a record in multiple lines, use a parenthesis.
+DNS processes everything you put between an opening parenthesis and a closing parenthesis as a part of the line.
 Administrators use this feature to make the SOA record more human-readable.
-The following image shows an example SOA record.
+The following image shows an example of an SOA record.

-DNS will see the above example SOA record as the following.
+DNS will see the SOA record above as follows:

 @ IN SOA ns1.example.com. hostmaster.example.com.
 2023013100 12h 15m 3w 2h

-To separate two fields in a record, you can use either spaces or tabs.
-Generally, tabs are used for it.
-Tabs provide a more attractive layout and clearly indicate the added and missed fields.
+Spaces and tabs are field separators in a record.
+Administrators generally use tabs.
+They provide a more attractive layout and indicate the added and missed fields.

 The following records use blank spaces as separators.